kubernetes/kubernetes/docs/admin/authentication.md

 header with a value of `Bearer SOMETOKEN`.

 **OpenID Connect ID Token** is enabled by passing the following options to the apiserver:
 - `--oidc-issuer-url` (required) tells the apiserver where to connect to the OpenID provider.
+Only HTTPS scheme will be accepted.
 - `--oidc-client-id` (required) is used by apiserver to verify the audience of the token.
 A valid [ID token](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) MUST have this client-id in its `aud` claims.